PLAYFAIR’s gateway into the Schengen zone of Europe is situated in Athens Greece, a location of both strategic and symbolic importance within Europe.

 Alternatively, by investing €2.000.000 in property purchase, construction or residential/commercial projects, a ‘Cypriot Citizenship’ is granted (typically issued within six months).
 Investors can reduce their investments to €500.000 after three years.
 The Cypriot passport provides holders with the right to travel, live and work within EU countries, offering one of the simplest and quickest routes to ‘European Citizenship’.

 Cyprus has a very favourable tax regime for individuals and companies.
-Residents and citizens of Cyrus enjoy a high standard of healthcare, education (several UK universities have branches on the island) and one of the lowest crime rates in Europe (it is rated as the fifth safest country in the world).
+Residents and citizens of Cyprus enjoy a high standard of healthcare, education (several UK universities have branches on the island) and one of the lowest crime rates in Europe (it is rated as the fifth safest country in the world).

 © Photo credits: Shutterstock, European Commission, Creative Commons